Draw a helical wheel plot from a pdb file

 Many programs are available that draw helical wheels from a given peptide primary structure (sequence), assuming a perfect alpha helix.
 Sometimes it may be interesting to see what the helical-wheel plot of a non-ideal helix looks like.
 Because I could not find such a program, I created one myself.

 It is a Perl script that uses the PDL (perl data language) module for the calculations and the SVG module to generate the image.
 You should have Perl and these two modules installed to use it.
-You also need the Getopt::Long and Pod::Usage modules, but you already have those.
-I only tested it on Linux, but I think it should work on other platforms as well (let me know!).
+The modules can be downloaded from http://www.cpan.org.
+You also need the Getopt::Long and Pod::Usage modules, but you probably already have those.
+I only tested it on Linux, but it should work on windows XP (and other versions) as well.

 I have made the script available under the creative commons by-nc-sa licence, which means you may use and distribute it as long as you say you got it from me.
 And not for commercial purposes.
 If you publish any results, I would appreciate it if you mention my name in your article.
 At the moment there is no scientific publication related to this software.